Capitol Hill riots: Are Western democracies under attack? | DW | 07.01.2021

 Some Germans felt reminded of the National Socialist riots of the 1920s and 1930s.

-But there were striking parallels with much more recent events: In August 2020, members of the so-called "Querdenker" (lateral thinker) movement, who were protesting against the government's coronavirus restrictions, stormed the steps of the Reichstag, Germany's parliament building.
+But there were striking parallels with much more recent events: In August 2020, after protests of the so-called "Querdenker" (lateral thinker) movementagainst the government's coronavirus restrictions, demonstrators stormed the steps of the Reichstag, Germany's parliament building.
 Several of them were brandishing flags from the country's imperial era and symbols of the extreme-right.

 Police prevented the mob from entering the building, but the events deeply shook Germany.